V-Sekai/manuals/decisions/20241210-vsekai-charter.md

 In an age where collaborating and connecting at a distance is increasingly essential, meeting in real life can often be a barrier to people.
 VR has the potential to bring people together and immerse them in a shared space in a way that not even the best video collaboration can.
 Another group member has participated in Virtual Market 4, the most recent iteration of a Japanese-run exponentially growing virtual content marketplace spanning multiple platforms.

-Other Social VR platforms have found ways to immerse me in a multitude of realities: for example, engaging in real-time with people around the world at all times of day and night, attending live dance and music events, seeing performers breakdance and do pole acrobatics using VIVE full-body trackers, forming friendships through exchanging personal stories around a campfire, programming environments defined by a math function and then experiencing them in VR, even solving a 1000 piece jigsaw puzzle with friends.
+Other social virtual reality platforms have found ways to immerse me in a multitude of realities: for example, engaging in real-time with people around the world at all times of day and night, attending live dance and music events, seeing performers breakdance and do pole acrobatics using VIVE full-body trackers, forming friendships through exchanging personal stories around a campfire, programming environments defined by a math function and then experiencing them in virtual reality, even solving a 1000 piece jigsaw puzzle with friends.
 It is my dream to enable these experiences in a setting that is sustainable, open, and accessible.

 **Will your team still work on this project if we do not fund it?
 To what extent?**